yerlanamanbek/yerlanamanbek.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently, I am a Postdoctoral Researcher at the Department of Mathematics, Nazarbayev University, Kazakhstan.
+I am currently a Postdoctoral Researcher at the Department of Mathematics, Nazarbayev University, Kazakhstan.

 I have received a Ph.D. in Computational Science, Engineering and Mathematics (CSEM) at the [Institute for Computational Engineering and Sciences (ICES)](https://www.ices.utexas.edu/){:target="_blank"}  in the University of Texas at Austin,